 There’s nothing easy or convenient about stitching clothing from scratch.
-Here’s a few of the things we’ve bred into our stuff so it works hard, wears consistently, and lives long enough to earn repairs instead of being replaced.
+Here’s a few traits we’ve bred into our stuff so it works hard, wears consistently, and lives long enough to earn repairs.

 The Gory Little Details